canyon-online/pybind11-example-dll/README.md

 - Building a shared library with exported functions
 - Creating pybind11 bindings that use the shared functions
 - Cross-platform compilation (Windows/Linux)
-- Modern Python packaging with scikit-build-core
+- Python packaging with scikit-build-core

 The module exposes three functions:
 - `square()` - takes a number and returns its square